zezer07/NodejsProject/README.md

 -HTML Pages returned by EJS

-In order to run the system you must first run the server with -npm install and -node main.js.
+In order to run the system you must first run the server WS Subscriptions with -npm install and -node main.js.
 Then, in order to activate the website - npm install , and -npm start.

 Now when you first log into the system you can log in with the guest account: